Krishnandwana/doceXTENDED/frontend/README.md

 Modern React application for document verification and identity validation with AI-powered OCR.

+⚠️ **Security Notice**: This frontend uses direct Gemini API calls for document OCR.
+The API key will be visible in browser code.
+See [../SECURITY.md](../SECURITY.md) for important security considerations and mitigation steps.

 ## Features

 - **Dashboard** - Overview of verification statistics and quick actions